joesb/helios360/content/handbook/strategy/first-30-days.md

   How can you understand the lie of the land?
 How can you work out what you're dealing with?

-  Here we break down the first month, looking at what things you should focus on immediately to prepare yourself to take the road to success.
+  Here we dissect the first month, looking at what things you should focus on immediately to prepare yourself to take the road to success.
 eleventyNavigation:
   key: The first 30 days
   parent: Building a delivery strategy